Reasons to study this course

 Written exam (40%)

 Independent reading and theatre visits.
 Workshops run by industry professionals and ex students who have studied at elite institutions.
-Annual New York visit if demand is high enough.
+Annual New York visit (if enough students are interested).

 Many students go on to study drama or acting at university or the UK’s top theatre schools including East 15, Guildford School of Acting and Manchester Met.
 Others have successfully pursued careers in law, nursing, social work, business, education, science, sport and many other fields.